This event is currently being hosted on a separate registration page. Click here to be redirected to the appropriate page.

 FDIC | Conversation with the Regulators |

-Jacob Goldston | FDIC | - |
+| Jacob Goldston | FDIC | - |

 John Penkala

-<p>John Penkala is currently serving as the Acting Field Supervisor for the New England Territory.
+<p>John Penkala currently serves as the DCP Field Supervisor for the New England North Territory.
 Prior to his current assignment, he was serving as a DCP Supervisory Examiner in the territory.
 He began his FDIC career with Risk Management in 1991 in the Concord, NH Field Office, and holds a dual commission in Risk Management and Consumer Compliance.
 John has also served as Acting Chief of the Fair Lending and CRA Section in the Washington Office, Acting Special Assistant to the Senior Deputy Director, Acting Assistant Regional Director, Review Examiner, and a Corporate University Instructor.
-John holds a Bachelor of Arts in Economics, with a dual major in Business Administration, from the University of New Hampshire.</p>
+John holds a Bachelor of Arts in Economics, with a dual major in Business Administration, from the University of New Hampshire. </p>

 |